informatici/openhospital/README.md

 To create the Open Hospital packages, make sure to have installed the following dependencies on a Linux machine:
-_JDK 8+, Maven, asciidoctor-pdf, docker-compose, MySQL client, zip._
+_JDK 8+, Maven, asciidoctor-pdf, docker, docker-compose, zip_.

 Then follow these simple steps: